Membership Handbook

 What youth can participate in at the Y

 In order to provide a safe and positive experience for the youth of our community, the following guidelines related to facility use by YMCA members and guests alike will apply to all youth who are not participating in a supervised, structured program while in the facility.
+Youth are expected to act well-behaved, safe, and courteous towards other members and guests and follow the rules of the space.
+Those acting differently may be asked by Y staff to leave.

 • A “supervising individual” is defined as the following: